 Snoring occurs when the tongue and the throat soft tissue relax enough to narrow the airway.
 The blocked airway vibrates as air passes to the lungs.
 OSA is a medical condition where this same airway space is closed and no air goes to the lungs.
 During sleep, the oxygen starvation increases heart rate and blood pressure, triggering your brain to briefly wake and tighten the throat muscles.
 This produces a snort or a gasp, returning airflow until this cycle is repeated, in some cases hundreds of time during sleep cycles.
 Sleep deprivation can cause a multitude of medical health issues and effect quality of life by not reaching a deeper, more restful level of sleep.
 This can affect children as well, especially with enlarged tonsils and adenoids.

 Research studies have shown that using an MRD can assist in alleviating symptoms of OSA and snoring by holding your lower jaw forward during sleep.
-This repositioning of the lower jaw allows your airway to open more and assists you in breathing without throat or tongue interferences.
+This re-positioning of the lower jaw allows your airway to open more and assists you in breathing without throat or tongue interference.
 At Grateful Dental, we have used a dozen different MRDs over the years, and find the new devices on the market superior to the old ones.
+Our favorite appliance is the MicrO2 from Prosomnus.
 If you have a CPAP machine and you cannot wear it, or if you are a chronic snorer, seek an evaluation as soon as possible.